BearWare/TeamTalk5/Documentation/TeamTalk/userinterface.md

 of the channel name *Room 11B*.
 These checkboxes can be used as a shortcut for allowing everyone to transmit.
 So voice and media files can be transmitted by anyone in the channel.

+As an alternative to the checkboxes it's also possible to use the [Transmit Control menu](@ref transmitcontrolmenu) to toggle who can transmit.

 For a non-operator of the classroom channel the view of the *Room 11B* channel will look like this: